-The current design of the joint AIMS, TropWATER, and Cape York sampling program comprises 58 routine sampling sites visited throughout the year.
+The current design of the joint AIMS, TropWATER, and Cape York Water Partnership (CYWP) sampling program comprises 55 routine sampling sites visited throughout the year.
 There is more frequent sampling during the wet season which includes 27 additional stations that are supplementary to the routine sites.
 The sampling sites are located across focus areas in four NRM regions: Cape York -Pascoe, Stewart, Normanby-Kennedy, and Annan-Endeavour Rivers; Wet Tropics - Barron-Daintree (Cairns transect), Russell-Mulgrave and Tully; Burdekin; and Mackay Whitsunday.
-These include the original 14 'core' sites of the inshore coral reef monitoring program and key sites under the wet season monitoring (Table 2-1 and Figure 2-1).
+The monitoring sites include the original 17 'core' sites of the inshore coral reef monitoring program and key sites under the wet season monitoring (Table 2-1, and Figure 2-1).
 At these sites, detailed manual and instrumental water sampling is undertaken.
+Monitoring is also conducted in the Fitzroy NRM region (through the RTP) according to the MMP methods and monitoring design principles.
+There are six monitoring sites in the Fitzroy region which are sampled a total of ten times throughout the monitoring year, with sampling coordinated by AIMS with some sampling also subcontracted to Vision Environment (Table 2-2 and Figure 2-2).

-Table 2-1 Description of the water quality sites sampled by AIMS, JCU and CYWMP during 2019-20.
+Table 2-1 Description of the water quality sites sampled by AIMS, JCU and CYWP durig 2020-21.
 Sites in bold font were part of the ambient monitoring design from 2005 to 2015.
-The proposed number of visits is shown in black text, while the actual number of visits is shown in brackets in red text.
-Not event samples but taken during routine sampling for Russell Mulgrave before that was ceased.
+The proposed number of visits is shown.